IBM-Cloud/docs/openwhisk/openwhisk_actions.md

 Your code is compiled into an executable binary and embedded into a Docker image.
 The binary program interacts with the system by taking input from `stdin` and replying through `stdout`.

 As a prerequisite, you must have a Docker Hub account.
-To set up a free Docker ID and account, go to [Docker Hub](https://hub.docker.com){: new_window}.
+To set up a free Docker ID and account, go to [Docker Hub](https://hub.docker.com).

 For the instructions that follow, assume that the Docker user ID is `janesmith` and the password is `janes_password`.
 Assuming that the CLI is already set up, three steps are required to set up a custom binary for use by {{site.data.keyword.openwhisk_short}}.
 After that, the uploaded Docker image can be used as an action.